chrisviola1/RNASequencing/README.md

   Script Commands:

     FastaFile1: Sequences that need to be aligned in fasta format.
-Muscle Sequences.
+Example: Muscle Consensus Sequence.
     FastaFile2: Sequences that need to be aligned in fasta format.
-Pbdagcon Sequences.
+Example: Pbdagcon Consensus Sequences.
     Reference: A reference sequence in fasta file format.
     OutputCsv: The name of the csv output.
     Minimap2: The location of the minimap2 application locally or on a server.
 Necessary only if minimap2 is not in the current directory.